supergrayfly/spectrrfi-client/src/guide/guide.md

 # Spectrr Finance How to Guide

-Welcome to Spectrr Finance!
+Welcome to <a target="_blank" href="https://ftmscan.com/address/0x05fd70ba0530c9514bd8ee07bb1af81217c7e788">Spectrr Finance</a>!
 An interest-free lending and borrowing like decentralised platform.
 Here, you can make _offers_, where you sell or buy tokens at an exchange rate and repayment period of your choice.
 This guide aims to give a tour of the functionalities of the Spectrr Finance website.